 - This video She says "yes".

-One moment in an episode when Steve Harvey says that what matters most to him is hoping that wherever his mother is, she's watching him and is proud of him.
+- 2010s: Steve Harvey on one episode says that what matters most to him is hoping that wherever his mother is, she's watching him and is proud of him.

 - February 4, 2016: In celebration of Steve Harvey's 1,000th show, his wife Marjorie surprised him by rolling a celebratory cake on stage.

 - During a celebrity edition of Fast Money for character, Steve Harvey asks the question "How many kisses does it take to know if there is any chemistry."
 Contestant Kimberly from The Band Perry gives a sweet smile and says "one."